MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Core_Commands.md

 - Get-PSProvider

-For more information about a cmdlet, type "get-help <cmdlet-name>".
+For more information about a cmdlet, type `get-help <cmdlet-name>`.

 ## SEE ALSO